Författare

 Volker Ullrich

-Volker Ullrich är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 15 böcker tillgängliga på Bokkollen, utgivna hos WW Norton & Co, Haus Publishing, Lind & Co.
+Volker Ullrich är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 15 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books Ltd, W W Norton & Co Ltd, WW Norton & Co.

-Bland verken finns Fateful Hours, som toppar listan över Volker Ullrichs populäraste böcker.
+Bland verken finns Eight Days in May, som toppar listan över Volker Ullrichs populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
 Prova Acht Tage im Mai – ett annat uppskattat verk av Volker Ullrich.